The Dummy

-"The Dummy" is episode 98 of the American television anthology series The Twilight Zone starring Cliff Robertson as a ventriloquist.
+"The Dummy" is the 98th episode of the American television anthology series The Twilight Zone starring Cliff Robertson as a ventriloquist.
 It is not to be confused with a similar episode "Caesar and Me", in which Jackie Cooper plays a ventriloquist.

 Opening narration

 Plot

 Ventriloquist Jerry Etherson is performing an act with his dummy Willy in a small club in New York City.
 At the end of the act, Willy seems to bite Jerry's hand, and after he goes back to his dressing room he finds teeth marks on his finger.
 He begins to drink from a liquor bottle he had hidden in a drawer.
 His agent, Frank, comes in and is upset that Jerry has resumed drinking.
 Jerry tells Frank, as he has numerous times before, that Willy is alive.
 Frank does not believe Jerry and has already pushed him into getting psychiatric help.
 Jerry is convinced that further psychiatric sessions would be redundant and that the only solution is to get rid of Willy and perform with a different dummy, "Goofy Goggles", from now on.
 He quickly comes up with new material for Goofy Goggles and locks Willy in a trunk.

 After the second act, Jerry refuses to comply with the owner's wish that he and his dummy mingle with the audience.
 His agent considers this the last straw and quits, saying that Jerry's behavior, in particular what he sees as his delusional belief that Willy is alive, are keeping him from being a star.
 Jerry tells Frank he is leaving for Kansas City to get away from Willy.
 After leaving the theater, Jerry hears Willy's voice following him wherever he goes and sees his shadow on a wall.
 No one else can hear Willy, apparently confirming Frank's belief that Jerry is suffering from delusional fear.

 Jerry runs back into the theater.
 He goes into the dark dressing room, opens the trunk, throws the dummy on the floor, and smashes it.
 But when he turns on the light, he realizes that he destroyed the Goofy Goggles dummy instead of Willy.
 He cannot understand how he could have been mistaken.
 He then sees Willy sitting on the couch, talking to him and laughing at him.
 Willy tells him that it was he, Jerry, who made him alive.
 Realizing the truth, Jerry lowers his head as Willy cackles crazily.

 The scene cuts to a man in Kansas City announcing the next act, "Jerry and Willy".
 The ventriloquist is actually Willy, and he is holding Jerry, who has been turned into a dummy.